vrandall66/front-end-submissions-public/1906/mod-2/fitlit/mike-elyse.md

 * [ ] 2: Application makes some use of tests, but the coverage is insufficient given project requirements.
 * [ ] 1: Application does not demonstrate strong use of TDD.

+* Move that test-data directory into your test directory to keep your root organized.

+* Looks like we're missing the declaration for `user2` before our [beforeEach](https://github.com/ec-myers/fitlit/blob/master/test/activity-repository-test.js#L10-L16)?

 ### Encapsulation / Breaking Logic into Components
-* [ ] 4: Application is expertly divided into logical components each with a clear, single responsibility.
+* [x] 4: Application is expertly divided into logical components each with a clear, single responsibility.
 * [ ] 3: Application effectively breaks logical components apart but breaks the principle of SRP.
 * [ ] 2: Application shows some effort to break logic into components, but the divisions are inconsistent or unclear.
 * [ ] 1: Application logic shows poor decomposition with too much logic mashed together.